Definitions, Terms, Units and Parameters

 and was a Fast, Slow or Impulsive Time Constants

 used.
 Already we have introduced several variables for one simple measurement, without mentioning the measurement duration.

 To describe any A-weighted, Fast Time Constant, Maximum measurements, correctly, we should use the form LAFmax

 .
 However in the real world many people continue to use the 'simple' Lmax.
 Similarly the terms LA

 = 90 dB, 90 dBA or 90 dB(A) are often used to describe the same measured value.

 This glossary is for visitors and customers who come across a term they do not know, or are not sure about.
 If a term is not strictly correct we do not go into great detail explaining where it differs from the strict convention, we just say what the term 'means' in the practical world.
-However where appropriate we include the correct definition.
-If you find any errors or omissions please
+Where appropriate we also include the correct definition. .

-Listing terms alphabetically means some related terms are spread 'randomly' around the site, so we have also grouped some Main Topics and Related Terms
+Listing terms alphabetically means some related terms are spread 'randomly' around the site.
+We have therefore grouped the Main Topics and Related Terms

 sign on any page.